 \Cref{tab:ablation} shows that introducing structural priors into matrix $A$, \ie, $A_{\text{fixed}}$ { w/ random orthonormal}, or $A_{\text{fixed}}$ { w/ PiSSA}, helps to stabilize training and yields better performance compared to the unstructured baseline, \ie, $A_{\text{fixed}}$ (FFA-LoRA).
-However, when $A$ is kept fixed throughout the training, the improvements are limited, suggesting that \textbf{adaptivity plays a crucial role} beyond the prior itself.
-In addition, we find that removing the orthonormality constraint from our \mymethod{FedSVD} (denoted as \mymethod{FedSVD} { w/o orthonormal}$^\dagger$) degrades performance, indicating that the orthonormal structure of $A$ is not merely beneficial for initialization but remains important throughout training.
+However, when $A$ is kept fixed throughout training (methods without $\dagger$), the improvements are limited, suggesting that \textbf{adaptivity plays a crucial role} beyond the structural prior itself.
+In addition, we find that removing the orthonormal constraint from \mymethod{FedSVD} (denoted as \mymethod{FedSVD} { w/o orthonormal}$^\dagger$) degrades performance, indicating that the orthonormal structure of $A$ is not only beneficial for initialization but remains important throughout training.
 Although the effectiveness of enforcing the orthonormal constraint appears marginal on the MNLI dataset in \Cref{tab:ablation} (\eg, +0.92/+1.17 pp for Matched/Mismatched), it yields a much larger improvement on the SNLI dataset (\ie, \textbf{+11.68 pp}), as shown in \Cref{tab:appendix_snli_ortho} of \Cref{sec:additional_experiments}.

-\paragraph{Heterogeneity of data distribution.} To assess the robustness of \mymethod{FedSVD} under varying degrees of non-i.i.d. data, we partition the MNLI dataset across clients using a Dirichlet distribution with concentration parameter $\alpha \in \{0.1, 0.2, \ldots, 0.5\}$.
+\myparagraph{Heterogeneity of the data distribution ($\boldsymbol{\alpha}$).} To assess the robustness of \mymethod{FedSVD} under varying degrees of non-i.i.d. data, we partition the MNLI dataset across clients using various concentration parameters $\alpha \in \{0.1, 0.2, \ldots, 0.5\}$ for the Dirichlet distribution.
 For each setting, we train models under DP-SGD ($\epsilon=6,\delta=10^{-5}$) and report the mean and standard deviation over 5 independent runs.
 We compare \mymethod{FedSVD} with FedAvg and FFA-LoRA across all levels of heterogeneity.

-As shown in~\Cref{fig:alpha_ablation}, our proposed \mymethod{FedSVD} consistently outperforms the baselines all tested levels of data heterogeneity, except for $\alpha=0.1$ where all methods fail due to extreme data heterogeneity.
-These experimental results highlight the robustness of \mymethod{FedSVD} to varying degrees of data heterogeneity and its superior performance compared to the baselines under such conditions.
+As shown in~\Cref{fig:alpha_ablation}, our proposed \mymethod{FedSVD} consistently outperforms the baselines across all tested levels of data heterogeneity, except at $\alpha=0.1$, where extreme heterogeneity causes all methods to fail.